flatiron-labs/outcomes-2016/README.md

-Flatiron Annual Report 2014
+Outcomes 2016
 ========

-The FAR is currently hosted at [flatiron-labs.github.io/far-2014/](http://flatiron-labs.github.io/far-2014/).
-The final domain will be at [flatironschool.com/far](http://flatironschool.com/far).
+The final domain will be at [outcomes.flatironschool.com/](http://outcomes.flatironschool.com).

 This is a [middleman](http://middlemanapp.com/) project using slim and stylus.